Invitation: 1-25-24 GFN No-Till Webinar

 - No-Till Kickstart: Learn how to initiate no-till practices effectively.

-- Jorge’s Insights: Gain firsthand experiences on adapting to soil, cultures, temps, et machines.
+- Jorge’s Insights: Gain firsthand experiences on adapting to soil, crops, weather, and machinery.

 - Transformation Highlights: Discover initial no-till yield results and insights on soil benefits.

 This is the second No-Till webinar in the series.
-The first webinar was held in December; No-Till Farming Practices Introduction, présenté par Edgard Ramírez, Argentine est disponible on demand.
+The first webinar was held in December; No-Till Farming Practices Introduction, presented by Edgard Ramirez, Argentina is available on demand.